 Published in “Vlaamse Stam, tijdschrift voor familiegeschiedenis”, by Familiekunde Vlaanderen vzw, Kennisknooppunt voor familiegeschiedenis” 53(4), p 432, oktober-december 2017 (ISSN 0774-5486);

-Approved and to be published by Schweizerischen Heraldischen Gesellschaft / Société Suisse d'Héraldique 2018;
+Approved and published in the Old Armory of the Schweizerischen Heraldischen Gesellschaft / Société Suisse d'Héraldique 2018;

-and exposed in granite on the family grave.
+and exposed in granite on the family grave of Declercq de Silva.

-The coat of arms is described in French as : Un écusson d’azur, a une grue d’argent sur pied, membrée et becquée de gueules, tenant de la patte dextre une plume d’oie taillée d’or posée en pal, accompagnée en chef de deux étoiles radiée de 6 pointes d’or et en ponte un soleil d'or.
+The coat of arms is described in French as : A la bordure componnée de quatorze pièces d’or et d’azur dont cinq au chef, un écusson d’azur, a une grue d’argent sur pied, membrée et becquée de gueules, tenant de la patte dextre une plume d’oie taillée d’or posée en pal, accompagnée en chef de deux étoiles radiée de 6 pointes d’or et en ponte un soleil d'or.
 Devise: Érudit et sage à pied levé.
-Cimier: un cygne éployé d'argent et becquée de gueules
+Cimier: un cygne éployé d'argent et becquée de gueules.

-Declercq’s spouse (Shirani Olupathage de Silva) descends from the house of de Silva (la casa de Silva), an ancient Iberian family in the Kingdom of Portugal originating from Leon and Castilla (Spain) from a Visigoth bloodline, later mixed during the Portuguese colonization of Ceylon (Ceilao) with a Singhalese Karava caste house called ‘Olupathage’ ('O.').
+Olupathage de Silva is a Visigoth bloodline 'de Silva' , mixed during the Portuguese colonization of Ceylon (Ceilao) with a Singhalese Karava caste house called ‘Olupathage’ ('O.').
 Note that the Portuguese used to have mixed marriages as was requested by Alfonso de Albuquerque (Portugal 1453 AD - India 1515 AD) to expand the Portuguese global empire on the Indian sub-continent despite the small population of the Portuguese homeland.